Accused killer Dakota Theriot awaiting bond hearing for first-degree murder charge

 Dakota Theriot was flown back to Louisiana Jan.
 31 after he was arrested in Virginia three days earlier.
 Theriot was booked into the Ascension Parish Jail and charged with home invasion and illegal use of weapons or dangerous instrumentalities.
 The bond is set at $125,000.

-He is also facing two counts of first-degree murder, and no bond has been set.
+He is also facing more than one count of first-degree murder, and no bond has been set.

 Authorities say Theriot killed his parents, his girlfriend, and members of her family last month.